fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.8.506, 15 Mar 2025):**\
+-Added Performance Counter APIs from perflib.h and winperf.h (100% coverage inc delegates and UseGetLastError)\
+-Added Xinput APIs.
+Note: DLL name for Win8+ used.
+Separate defs for Win7/Vista are provided with the suffic -7, e.g. XInputGetState7\
+-Large expansion of Setup APIs; SetupAPI.h should now be 100% inc. Delegates.\
+-Completed updating Direct3D 12 to SDK 10.0.26100.0\
+-(Bug fix) ID3D12GraphicsCommandList10 method definitions incorrect.\
+-(Bug fix) ChangeWindowMessageFilterEx 'action' was set to the wrong enum, and the right one was missing.\
+-(Bug fix) InitializeSid missing ByVal\
+-(Internal) ntdll and kernel32 APIs moved to wdAPINTKernel.twin to reduce size of wdAPI

 **Update (v8.8.504, 10 Mar 2025):**\
 -Added DirectStorage - dstorage.h, dstorageerr.h - 100% coverage (Note: Some versions of Windows may not have DLL preinstalled)\